App Development: User Guide

 proceeds roughly as follows -

 1. The project effort and hence teams are divided into one each for the admin app, backend, web app, and mobile app.
 Besides, there are support teams like devops and QA.
-If you are using native development for Android and iOS, then you are one more team in your project.
+If you are using native development for Android and iOS, then you need one more team in your project.

 2. The backend team designs and builds the functional APIs using a suitable server-side language or framework.